appium/appium-inspector/docs/session-builder/capability-builder.md

 To add or remove capabilities, use the add and delete buttons on the right side.

+The checkbox next to the delete button can also be used to enable/disable the capability, which may be useful when testing session behavior with/without specific capabilities.

-There is also a checkbox that allows automatically adding the Appium vendor prefix to capabilities that do not have them, when starting a new session.
+Finally, below the list of capabilites there is a checkbox that allows automatically adding the Appium vendor prefix to capabilities that do not have them, when starting a new session.
 This means that if you have a non-W3C capability without a vendor prefix (e.g. `deviceName`), the Inspector will automatically add the `appium:` prefix to it when starting the session (e.g. `appium:deviceName`).
 This checkbox is checked by default.

 ## Capability JSON Structure